Search blog

 Katy hopes to come to John’s birthday party. = Katy hopes that she can come to John’s birthday party ➞ The subject is the same: Katy. |

-4. Expressing Hope for the Past
+4. Expressing Hope in English for the Past

 You can use the simple past tense or the present perfect tense if the situation has implications for the present.